tapiwanashe-shamu/imf-financial-inclusion-analysis/README.md

 - Data gaps may affect accuracy of insights.
 - The time period was limited to 2020–2024 for recency and manageability of the analysis.
 - South Africa’s 2024 data was unavailable.
 - Data entry inconsistencies from source agencies may have affected trend accuracy.
+- No monthly data available between years.
+Data is provided for an annual basis.
 - Broader global economic factors beyond COVID-19 were excluded for scope clarity.

 ---